-The most recent full actuarial valuations of the UK Schemes were undertaken as at March 2019 and resulted in combined assessed deficits of £120.3 million.
-On the basis of these full valuations, the Trustees of the UK Schemes, having consulted with the Company, agreed past service deficit recovery payments totaling £16.5 million a year from January 2020, increasing by 2.75% pa until 2025, with further payments to Morgan Pension Scheme for 2026 and 2027.
+The most recent full actuarial valuations of the UK Schemes were undertaken as at March 2019 and resulted in combined assessed deficits of \pounds 120.3 million.
+On the basis of these full valuations, the Trustees of the UK Schemes, having consulted with the Company, agreed past service deficit recovery payments totaling \pounds 16.5 million a year from January 2020, increasing by 2.75% pa until 2025, with further payments to Morgan Pension Scheme for 2026 and 2027.
 This recovery plan is subject to approval from the UK Pensions Regulator.
 New full valuations are due with effective dates of March 2022 and the outcome of those consultations will determine the Group's future contribution requirements, with any new deficit arising needing to be met through the payment of additional contributions.

-The UK Schemes were closed to new entrants on 1 August 2011, with any new employees receiving benefits through the Morgan Group Personal Pension Plan, a defined contribution arrangement.
+The UK Schemes were closed to new entrants on I August 2011, with any new employees receiving benefits through the Morgan Group Personal Pension Plan, a defined contribution arrangement.
 The Morgan Group Senior Staff Pension and Life Assurance Scheme was closed to the future accrual of benefits on and with effect from 6 April 2016.
+The Morgan Pension Scheme was closed to the future accrual of benefits with effect from 6 April 2016.
 The Morgan Pension Scheme was closed to the future accrual of benefits with effect from 6 April 2018.
 Current employees, including those who were active in the Schemes at closure, were auto-enrolled into The Morgan Group Personal Pension Plan for their future pension benefits.